🚀 See Middesk in action with an instant, self-guided demo

 Therefore, a Secretary of State office might have an EIN for a business if you know which state or territory the business was registered in.
 However, whether you actually find a business’s EIN at a Secretary of State office depends on the types of documents the office has on file for that business.

-Ultimately, a Secretary of State EIN search can be a source of truth for verifying a business’s EIN number.
+Ultimately, conducting an EIN search through the Secretary of State can be a source of truth for verifying a business’s EIN number.
 But just because you don’t find a business’s EIN there doesn’t necessarily mean it’s fake or incorrect.
 To know for sure, you have to check with the IRS, which is the authoritative source of truth when it comes to EINs.

 Why an EIN is important